aghiles5/Texas-Holdem/README.md

 ```
 where the name of the class replaces the brackets.

 TESTING NOTICE: Due to the nature of poker as a game of chance it is not possible to thoroughly test every scenario.
 Compounding the millions of hand properities with up to 10 players innumerable ways a game can go through give a small idea of the scale of possibles.
 As such, the test files handle a good number of logic cases in specific areas, but it should be expected that a good number of bugs will exist in scenarios that could not be accounted for.
+The only major, game-breaking bug at the moment occurs in cases where many players on the table have gone "all-in", causing the betting to not end properly and falling into an infinite loop.
+This bug was not able to be fixed before the final submission.

 COPYRIGHT NOTICE: Marty Robbins *Gunfighter Ballads and Trail Songs* 1999 reissue is owned by Sony Music Entertainment Inc..